Queen Mary University of London: Partnerships

 Queen Mary offers a joint degree programme with Beijing University of Posts and Telecommunications.
 The first of its kind to be approved by the PRC Ministry of Education, it is taught 50% by each institution in English, with staff from Queen Mary teaching part of the programme in Beijing.
 Students graduate with a dual Bachelor of Science degree in Engineering, meaning they receive two separate degrees, one from each university.
-The programmes are in Telecommunications and Management and Ecommerce Engineering and Law.
+The programmes are in Telecommunications Engineering with Management, e-Commerce Engineering with Law, and Internet of Things Engineering.
 More than 9,600 students have graduated from the programme in the past 20 years.
 In 2020 Queen Mary-BUPT opened a new Joint Teaching and Learning Centre that promotes excellence in teaching and learning as well as best practices for Transnational Education.
-And in 2022 the QMUL-BUPT School Hainan was launched, bringing innovative teaching methodologies from the two universities to Hainan, China.
+In 2022, the QMUL-BUPT School Hainan was launched, establishing a similar program in Hainan, China..
+The Hainan campus is located in the Lingshui Li'an International Education Innovation Pilot Zone.

 Queen Mary collaborated with Royal Holloway to help run programmes at the University of London Institute in Paris (ULIP) which is a central academic body of the University of London located in Paris, France, enabling undergraduate and graduate students to study University of London ratified French Studies degrees in France.
 From September 2016, Queen Mary took over the functions provided by Royal Holloway and all students are now considered registered students of Queen Mary.

 Queen Mary provides academic guidance for the Global Master of Business Administration degree offered by the University of London's distance learning.

 Queen Mary is a founding partner in UCLPartners, an academic health science centre located in London.
 Queen Mary joined UCLPartners in 2011.